jmcalalang/f5-tls-automation/docs/venafi/venafi.rst

 Venafi Ansible Modules
 ======================

-This task is designed to show pulling a certificate from a Venfai certificate mananagement solution and publishing into a BIG-IP.
-Venfai solutions offer BASIC auth as a mechanism to access the solution.
+This task is designed to show pulling a certificates/keys from a Venafi Certificate Mananagement solution and publish into a BIG-IP.
+Venfai solutions offer BASIC auth as a mechanism to access their platform.

 **Tested with Ansible 2.10**